slamice/wri/fiction/hipsters/first-draft/ch15 -  Renee out, all night.md

 "You can't come back?" he asked.

 There was a long nasty pause then.
+At some point in the phone call my stomach to the brim with heaviness and my mouth was very dry.

 "It really sucks you're not here Omar." ((Nothing you can do to come back?))